Mahfuz-Shaikot/Mahfuz-Shaikot/README.md

 I am a **Software Engineer** specializing in the design of **high-throughput distributed systems**, **secure enterprise backend architectures**, and scalable **AI integrations**.

-My engineering approach centers on a single mission:
+My system design mindset centers on a single mission:
 <br>
 <div align="center">